-If there are equal numbers of votes for and against, the Mayor will have a second or casting vote, regardless of whether he/she has used his or her first vote.
+If there are equal numbers of votes for and against, the Mayor will have a second or casting vote, regardless of whether they have used their first vote.
 There will be no restriction on how the Mayor chooses to exercise a casting vote.